 A great advantage of the Net Promoter System, aside of its simplicity and insightfulness, is that it works with any business models such as B2C or B2B, and business types and industries.

 Originally, the NPS surveys were sent at standard intervals, such as every quarter, once every six months and so on.
-This surveying model is known as Relationship NPS, which measures how your customers satisfaction with your company or product changes over a specific period of time.
+This surveying model is known as Relationship NPS, which measures how your customers’ satisfaction changes over time.
 And this is a model that would fit any company that wants to implement a basic Customer Success strategy.

 But there are companies that are constantly changing their products or services and they need to track customer sentiment at a much higher frequency.
 Moreover, since they are fast changing companies, each update within their product line is most likely to change customers attitude towards them, therefore they needed to send surveys for each customer touch-point, such as new order placed, each payment made, free trial endings etc. This model is called Transactional NPS, which basically means triggering a survey after each customer transaction and measuring how their satisfaction was influenced by it.

-We have previously discussed what are the differences between Relationship and Transactional NPS, and today we’re going to explain you how to setup a Transactional NPS campaign in Retently, through our native Zapier integration.
+We have previously discussed what are the differences between Relationship and Transactional NPS, and today we’re going to explain how to set up a Transactional NPS campaign in Retently, through our native Zapier integration.

 Zapier will track customer transactions

-Zapier is a popular service that gives you the possibility to automate tasks between 700+ applications out there.
-Simply put, it is an intermediary automation service, that tracks certain events or customer touch-point in an web application and based on them, it can trigger a specific action in one or more other services.
+Zapier is a popular service that gives you the possibility to automate tasks between 1,300+ applications out there.
+Simply put, it is an intermediary automation service, that tracks certain events or customer touch-point in a web application and based on them, it can trigger a specific action in one or more other services.

 Our customers at Retently have already been using Zapier integration to automatically import new customers from services we do not provide native integrations for, and to export customer NPS scores and feedback.